 When college kids come home… 3 steps to ease the adjustment

-I just wanted to take a few minutes to warn you that things may feel different and there may be a few intense conversations ahead!
+When your college-aged child comes home for winter break or summer vacation, things may feel different and there may be a few intense conversations ahead!

 You may be wondering what the big deal is, after all, it’s still your kid, right?
 Well, yes and no. Yes, it’s still your child but he or she is not necessarily the same kiddo you dropped off in the dorm room last August.

 College kids experience changes in independence, social groups and attitudes while they are away from the influence of their family.
-During their occasional short visits over the holidays you might have caught glimpses of these changes but in the chaos of the holidays it might not have really impacted your family.

-Now that summer is here and your college student is back home, I wanted to share with you a few tips to help bridge the gaps between you and your student.
+I wanted to share with you a few tips to help bridge the gaps between you and your student.